cstuder/parse-swissmetnet/README.md

 ## Testing

-`composer run test` to execute the PHPUnit test suite.
+`composer test` to execute the PHPUnit test suite.

 ## License